fousa/trackkit/README.md

 When the parsing fails an error will be thrown.
 There are currently **two** types of errors:

-- _InvalidData_ thrown when the data object is empty.
+- `InvalidData` thrown when the data object is empty.
-- _InvalidFormat_ thrown when the data object can't be parsed.
+- `InvalidFormat` thrown when the data object can't be parsed.
+- `Empty` thrown when no routes, tracks or waypoints can be found. _not yet implemented_